 To go up the Maokong hill on a day trip, you have two gondola options: regular or with a glass floor.
 We took the Maokong glass gondola when we did our itinerary and loved seeing the trees from above.
 The ride to the last stop takes 10 minutes and is 10 USD return.
 Each paying adult is allowed 2 children under 6 for free.
 Seniors over 64 and children 6 to 12 pay half.
 You can go down to Zhinan Temple Station and walk 6 minutes to visit the impressive Taoist temple by the same name.
 Go back to the gondola and exit at the last station.
 You are in tea heaven now.
 Fantastic tea shops line road 38.
 Further down this road, you will find the Taipei Tea Promotion Center (a museum) and the famous Maokong potholes.

-Yehliu Geopark is a natural beauty next to the sea.
+Yehliu Geopark is a natural beauty next to the sea and one of the top things to do in Taiwan.
 When we went there, it was raining and the sea was choppy.
 Though we got wet, we simply couldn’t stop walking about this impressive park.
 Yehliu is actually a 1.7 km cape formed when millenary geological forces pushed the mountains to the sea.
 This place is as old and as weird as it gets.
 It’s like being on a different planet!
 Locals call it Yehliu turtle because of its unique shape.
 There’s an aquarium with dolphins called Yehliu Geopark by the entrance too.
 However, and as you know, since we are not fans of torturing animals for our entertainment, we skipped it.

 How to Get From Taipei to Yehliu